pscanf/baucis/README.md

 ### 5xx

-Where as `4xx` erros mean the requester messed up, `5xx` errors mean the server messed up :)
+Where as `4xx` errors mean the requester messed up, `5xx` errors mean the server messed up :)

 #### 500 Internal Server Error

-There was an error in configuration, or the server tried to perform the requested action but failed.
+This means that baucis is misconfigured, or that the server tried to perform the requested action but failed.

     baucis.Error.Configuration